dsw7/local-llm-benchmark/README.md

 # Local LLM benchmarking
 Miscellenous utilities for benchmarking locally hosted LLMs for various platform/hardware permutations.

+## Benchmarking LLM performance
+### About
+This script runs a dummy prompt on several machines and several times.
+The execution times are gathered from which the means and standard deviations are calcaluted.
+Outlier execution times are rejected in order to account for Ollama models being reloaded after a period of inactivity.

-## Usage
+### Usage
 Copy the example TOML file:
 ```bash
 cp configs_example.toml configs.toml
 ```
 The `configs.toml` file is the "production" file and is excluded via `.gitignore`.
-Set up a virtual environment and run:
+Edit the file to match your specifications (i.e. set the dummy prompt and IP addresses).
+Then set up a virtual environment and run:
 ```bash
 chmod +x benchmark.py && ./benchmark.py
 ```